grizzlei/libimu/README.md

  ![libimu-demo](meta/resources/libimu-demo.gif)

+_Disclaimer: I'm not an OpenGL expert, forgive me for using legacy api calls and other bad practices in `demo.c`._

 ### Example use
 Here's a simplified piece of code from `demo.c`.
-Following code is essentially all you need to acquire the current orientation of the body.
-I'm not an OpenGL expert so please forgive me for using legacy api calls and other bad practices.
+Following code is essentially all you need to compute the current orientation of the body.

 ```c
 imu = imu_init();